-If FMR and FNMR is selected in FIA_MBV_EXT.1, number of genuine and imposter attempts shall
+If FMR and FNMR is selected in FIA_MBV_EXT.1, number of genuine and imposter attempts shall also be reported.

 7.3.2.
 Target application and influential factors

 The performance report shall specify a target application modelled in the test, such as biometric verification in an indoor office environment with a habituated crew.